 Government requirements concerning intellectual property rights and cost accounting standards, in particular, are often cited as barriers to companies that otherwise might compete for government contracts.
-Although an extensive discussion of intellectual property rights is beyond the scope of this report, the following passage summarizes the government's intellectual property rights: "In general, the government obtains unlimited rights when technical data were developed or created exclusively with government funds, government purpose rights when the data were created exclusively at private expense."
-After noting that intellectual property concerns have affected the willingness of at least some companies to enter into government contracts, GAO identified several specific concerns: "perceived poor definitions of what technical data is needed by the government, issues with the government's ability to protect proprietary data adequately, and unwillingness on the part of government officials to exercise the flexibilities available to them concerning intellectual property rights."
-An additional problem is that giving the government
+Although an extensive discussion of intellectual property rights is beyond the scope of this report, the following passage summarizes the government's intellectual property rights: "In general, the government obtains unlimited rights when technical data were developed or created exclusively with government funds, government purpose rights when the data were created with mixed funding, and limited rights when the data were created exclusively at private expense."
+After noting that intellectual property concerns have affected the willingness of at least some companies to enter into government contracts, GAO identified several specific concerns: "perceived poor definitions of what technical data is needed by the government, issues with the government's ability to protect proprietary data adequately, and unwillingness on the part of government officials to exercise the flexibilities available to them concerning intellectual